Upright Japanese Plum YewCephalotaxus harringtonii ‘Fastigiata’

 With its strong architectural form and unique features, the Upright Japanese Plum Yew is a great specimen plant in all styles of gardens, from traditional to modern, and in Japanese-style gardens too.
 Plant it to fill the corners of courtyards and small spaces.
 Use it as an accent in a bed of shrubs.
 Plant it on a lawn area, or beneath large shade trees.
 A row, spaced 18 inches apart, makes a great screen for a shady place, or along a north-facing wall.
 It is also valuable as a container plant in dark areas, where its upright form and dense growth will look great all year round.

 The Upright Japanese Plum Yew is significantly more cold-resistant than the normal form of this tree.
 It is reliably hardy, with no winter injury, not only in zone 6, but all through zone 5.
 If you would like to grow a Plum Yew, and you live in these areas, this is the one to choose.
 Equally, if you live in zones 8 and 9, and need shade-tolerant evergreens, then look no further.
 Forget trying to grow English yew in those zones and switch to Plum yew.
 This plant thrives in the heat and humidity of the South, and nothing beats it for shade tolerance.
 It will grow in full sun in cooler zones, and in partial shade everywhere.
-Especially in the hottest zones it will grow well even in deep shade, and nothing beats it for shady corners, where it will bring greenness and interest to those unsightly dead spaces.
-This plant is normally free of pests and diseases, and it grows best in moist, well-drained sandy soils, but it will grow in most soils that is not constantly saturated, or very dry.
-Once established it has moderate resistance to drought, and pests, diseases and deer leave it alone.
-It can be trimmed as needed, but with its unique growth there is no real reason to pull out the trimmers.
+Especially in the hottest zones, it will grow well even in deep shade, and nothing beats it for shady corners, where it will bring greenness and interest to those unsightly dead spaces.
+This plant is normally free of pests and diseases, and it grows best in moist, well-drained sandy soils, but it will grow in most soils that are not constantly saturated, or very dry.
+Once established it has moderate resistance to drought, and pests, diseases, and deer leave it alone.
+It can be trimmed as needed, but with its unique growth, there is no real reason to pull out the trimmers.

 The Upright Japanese Plum Yew is a special form of the Japanese Plum Yew, Cephalotaxus harringtonii, called ‘Fastigiata’.
 It is an old variety originally grown in Japan, where it is still popular, particularly for hedges.
 It certainly dates back before 1830, and it was introduced in the West in 1869, forty years after the original Japanese plum yew arrived.
 It is widely grown and appreciated in Europe, but less so in America, perhaps because it is confused with English yew.
 We highly recommend this plant for its toughness and shade resistance.
 We only have a limited stock, so order now, as they will soon be gone.